About usWe aim to improve healthcare and public health by developing, applying and teaching methods for prediction and evaluation research.

 > Bachelor's in Medicine (Dutch)

-Master students Biomedical Sciences can choose from one of three specialisations belonging to one of the research institutes, and combine that with one or three career profiles.
-The research institutes are the learning environment, and a mentor of the research institutes will help to design a study program.
+Master students Biomedical Sciences can choose from one of eight specialisations, and combine that with a career profile.
+The research institutes are the learning environment, and a specialisation coordinator will help to design a study program and will act as coach during the master.

 Since the academic year 2017-2018, more than 70 master courses have been developed, which form the basis of the master BMS curriculum.
 Our department contributes approximately in one third of these courses.